mahilab/MEL/README.md

 ```shell
 cmake ..
 ```
-This will generate a build file for the bare bones MEL library (i.e. no hardware implementations) using whatever the CMake thinks the default generator/compiler is.
+This will generate a build file for the bare bones MEL library (i.e. no hardware implementations) using whatever CMake thinks the default generator/compiler is.
 If you're on Linux using GCC, this will probably be a `makefile` in which case you simple run `make` to compile MEL.
 If you're on Windows using MSVC, this will be a `.sln` file which you can open, edit, compile, and debug using Visual Studio.

 **Example 2: MEL + NI Hardware + OpenWrist + Ninja**
 ```shell